dinurah95/DFT/README.md

-This repository contains a collection of simple ab initio simulations I conducted using several DFT software packages.
+This repository contains a collection of simple ab initio simulations, conducted using several DFT software packages.
 Most of them can be used as straightforward examples to get familiar with different DFT tools.

 Si, Cu – VASP